phpList/updater/README.md

 The new phpList updater gives you an easy way to upgrade your installation via web.
 In just four steps you can update your installation to the latest release.

-The updater will be available in all releases starting with RC 3.3.7
+The updater will be available in all releases starting with phpList 3.3.7-RC1

 ### Technical details